I'm Gone 2:330:00/2:33

 ELECTRONIC PRESS KIT

-Returning home to Port Douglas Queensland in 2016, the dual force behind Lady Valiant, Glenna Lynes a South Carolina native and Marty Brown from country Victoria, create a 'less is more' Blues and Folk soundscape that lacks for nothing with its minimalistic approach.
-Normally performing as a two piece, the duo decided to add a drummer into the mix for festivals and larger events.
-With the added percussion, dirty slide guitar and raw soulful vocals Lady Valiant bring an authentic sound to the stage with raw power and originality.
+Relocating to Port Douglas Queensland in 2016, founding members, Glenna Lynes a South Carolina native and Marty Brown from country Victoria, create a 'less is more' Blues/ Rock soundscape that lacks for nothing with its minimalistic approach.
+Fusing genres, Lady Valiant mix old school blues from the Deep South with a twist of modern rock into their original music.
+Using a unique blend of dirty slide guitar, raw soulful vocals, searing fiddle and a solid drum groove they bring an authentic fresh sound to the stage with raw power and originality.

 GLENNA "MAISY-LOU" LYNES - VOCALS, HARMONICA, PERCUSSION